mariusc/apple-sdk/README.md

   }];
   ```

+### `RelayrUser.h`

+Represents a logged-in user.
-* `RelayrUser.h` represents a logged in users.
-Users can access data from devices or sent data to the cloud.
-They can check for transmitters/devices they own.
-Bookmark favorite devices or even become publishers.
+Users can access device data.
+They can query transmitters/devices they own, bookmark favorite devices and become app publishers.
 You can have as many logged in users as you want.

   ```objective-c
   RelayrUser* user = ...;